jakobgabriel/blog-resume-jakob-gabriel/resume-english.md

       startDate: '2022-01-01'
       endDate: ''
       summary: >
-        * Developing and defining analytics use cases and projects based on problems in production processes of Mobile Fluid Systems in collaboration with steakholders
+        * Developing and defining analytics use cases and projects based on problems in production processes of Mobile Fluid Systems in collaboration with stakeholders

-        * Execution of continuous improvement processes by applying analytical methods in the data-driven problem solving process against the background of global scaling potentials
+        * Execution of continuous improvement processes by applying analytical methods in the data-driven problem-solving process against the background of global scaling potentials

-        * Interpret and document solution approaches from executed use cases and projects for further decision making and iteration
+        * Interpret and document solution approaches from executed use cases and projects for further decision-making and iteration

-        * Automate analytics and operational business workflows to accelerate result discovery and support steakholder decision-making processes
+        * Automate analytics and operational business workflows to accelerate result discovery and support stakeholder decision-making processes

-        * Preparation of budgets for analytics projects with subsequent securing of these within the framework of defined project objectives
+        * Preparation of budgets for analytics projects, with subsequent securing of these within the framework of defined project objectives

         * Preparation and documentation of guidelines in the context of lessons learned from completed projects for continuous further development